 - Copy of the bank statement, stock certificates, insurance checks, policy value information forms, or any related information regarding the assets that you are attempting to transfer with this procedure.

-Pursuant to Florida Statute 732.901, the original Last Will and Testament of a deceased person must be deposited with the Clerk of the Circuit Court having venue of the estate of the decedent within 10 days after receiving information that the testator (a person who dies leaving a will) is dead.
+Pursuant to Florida Statute 732.901, the original Last Will and Testament of a deceased person must be deposited with the Clerk of Court and Comptroller having venue of the estate of the decedent within 10 days after receiving information that the testator (a person who dies leaving a will) is dead.
 The statute also states that the custodian of the will must supply the clerk with the date of death or social security number of the testator upon deposit.
 Our office also requires that a death certificate be filed with the original will.
 Please be advised that there is no charge or filing fee to deposit a will with our office.

 In some instances, the company or office holding assets of the deceased will require a certified copy of the Last Will and Testament to transfer the assets in question.
 It is always a good idea to contact the company or office and inquire as to what is needed to complete the transfer.
 Our office can provide you with certified copies of the will at the rate of $1.00 per page, plus a $2.00 charge for certification.